[The following profile article was published in Aviation Pros magazine here.]

 He says he has been fortunate to work for organizations that offer paid internships.
 “This past summer, we had a college student work in TRAXXALL’s sales and marketing department.
 I greatly appreciate the opportunity to share some of my experiences with young people interested in joining our industry.
 I strongly believe that sales skills are virtually impossible to teach in an academic environment and that real-life work experience is the best way to develop such talent.
 Also, I am a strong supporter of the NBAA’s TRACS scholarship program and I’m happy to say that TRAXXALL is a sponsor.”

 As for the future, Steinbeck says, “I always wanted to run a company that makes a positive contribution to the industry.
 However, my personality prevents me from becoming complacent.
 So, today, my goal is to grow and further develop TRAXXALL.
 We have a great team and I want to continue to expand it.
-I also want our company to be a great place to work so that our employees can support their families and pursue their dreams.
-Ultimately, I want TRAXXALL to continue to be an innovator and a developer of solutions that flight departments can count on to boost efficiency and make their lives a little easier.”
+I also want our company to be a great place to work so that our employees can support their families and pursue their dreams.”